schalkneethling/150days-of-html/content/book/day004/_index.md

   </body>
 </html>
 ```

+> NOTE: If the HTML above was on a page that was hosted as part of the Goodreads website, you would not include the URL as part of the link and instead, opt for using relative URLs.
+In other words, instead of `https://www.goodreads.com/book/show/11588.The_Shining` you will do just `book/show/11588.The_Shining`

 Now, you may also want those links to always open in a new tab.
 One option is to do: